 Tonight's camp overlooks the Chobe River and surrounding bush, featuring a restaurant, bar and swimming pool.
 Accommodation is in twin rooms, with en-suite bathrooms fitted with hot showers.

-On the morning of day 28 you have the chance to take an optional scenic flight over the Okavangi Delta to view this magnificent wilderness area from above.
+Those who chose not to join the Moremi Day Trip as part of the Activity Package, stay behind in Maun today.
+These folks have free time to relax at the leafy camp, laze by the pool and take an optional flight over the Okavango Delta.
 The scenic flight offers sweeping views over the open plains and winding waterways, where wildlife can be spotted.

 This evening we get our first glimpse into ancient San culture, watching a traditional song and dance performance.

 Day 29 starts with a guided walk in the central Kalahari Desert.
-Walking with local San guides we find out more about the survival strategies of the nomadic San (also known as bushmen).
-Our guides share their indigenous knowledge about the local flora and fauna with us as we explore and gain insight into the rich culture of the San.
+Walking with local San guides we find out more about the survival strategies of the nomadic San (also known as Bushmen).
+Our guides share their indigenous knowledge of the local flora and fauna with us as we explore offering insight into the Kalahari habitat and rich culture of the San.

-On the final day of our Nairobi to Johannesburg Accommodated Safari we cross into South Africa driving through the North-West Province to Johannesburg, the economic powerhouse of southern Africa.
+On the last day of our Nairobi to Johannesburg Accommodated Overland Safari, we travel southeast through Botswana and across into South Africa.
+Driving through the North-West Province we proceed to Johannesburg, the economic powerhouse of southern Africa.

-This wildlife and wilderness safari adventure ends in the dynamic and bustling city of Johannesburg, offering visitors plenty of attractions.
-Our post-tour lodge offers an optional dinner - a traditional braai (barbecue), for those wanting to dine together in celebration of the epic journey from Kenya.
+This wildlife and wilderness adventure ends in the dynamic and bustling city of Johannesburg, offering visitors plenty of attractions.
+Most safari groups choose to spend the evening together, sharing their safari adventures over dinner.
+Our post-tour lodge offers an optional dinner - a traditional braai (barbecue), which can be booked through your guide the day before.

-Our time in the Okavango Delta will be spent at a bush camp in a 100 000 hectare private concession area, offering a unique delta experience.
+On the Upgraded Okavango Delta Trip guests stay a bush camp in a 100 000 hectare private concession area, offering a unique delta experience.
 The secluded camp looks out over peaceful delta waterways and has a low impact on the environment, blending in with the wild African bush around it.